vintlang/vintlang/website/README.md

 Now you can start using **vintLang** on your Linux system!

 ## Sample Code

-Here are some sample code snippets that show how to use **vintLang**.
-More examples are located in the `./vintLang` folder of the codebase.
+Here are some sample code snippets that show how to use **vintlang**.
+More examples are located in the `./vint` folder of the codebase.

 ### Example 1: String Splitting and Printing